dwightjack/vue-types/packages/docs/advanced/typescript.md

 </CodeExample>

-Alternative, you can pass a union type:
+Alternatively, you can pass a union type:

 <CodeExample>